All Episodes

 All right, here's this sound.

-It's good morning, America, George Stepanopoulos, and Jeff Zelony of the New York Times worrying, fretting over Obama's approval numbers being underwater, particularly on gun control.
+George Stephanopoulos and Jeff Zelany, the New York Times, worrying, fretting over Obama's approval numbers being underwater, particularly on gun control.

-We're gonna turn out a President Obama's all hands-on-deck push for gun control.
+We're going to turn down to President Obama's all-hands-on-deck push for gun control.

 He flew in families of the Newtown victims on Air Force One last night, hoping they can convince lawmakers to back some kind of compromise on the key issue of background checks for gun buyers.

-ABC's Jeff Zellani is covering all this from the Capitol, and Jeff, the President needs all the help he can get.
+And Jeff, the president needs all the help he can get.

 Resistance continues to grow.